onqtam/headjack/src/digital_footprint.md

 Separate type of connection for friendlyness connection != subscription

-history of seen tweets - like history of watched videos on youtube

 we have many facets to our personalities - we could share a lot more we are social creatures